mturro/poem/open/a_long_division.md

 ## a long division

 He stood in front of sliding glass looking out and over the pink
-			of a crayon colored number 2
+			of a crayon colored number {2}
 				past the weathered wooden deck
-					into a damp winter-gray
+					into a winter-gray
 					yard.

 Color, sleeping since fall, made a stand against the season